usehenri/henri/README.md

 ### `withData`

-`withData` also takes two arguments: the child component and a query or some data to return.
+`withData` also takes two arguments: the child component and a Promise or null.

 `withData` is **NOT** wrapped by `withAuth()` or `withClient()`...

 It will use `getInitialProps` and `componentDidMount` to make sure you always have your data handy.

+***SERVER SIDE*** If you want your query to be run server-side, export a function named `fetchData` that will be run server-side.

+This function is called with two arguments: `client` and `user`.
+See below:

 ```jsx
 import React from 'react';